 If you or your partner answered yes to one or more of these questions, a prenuptial agreement may be in your interest.
 Consult with an attorney if you are unsure about the benefits of a prenup and want to know how it could still be used to protect your current or future assets.

-Once you've decided that a prenuptial agreement is right for you, you need to decide what to include.
-Here's a list of some common prenup topics to help you:
+If you realize that a prenuptial agreement is right for you, you will need to decide what to include in the prenup.
+Here is a list of common prenup topics:

-- Estate planning issues, for example, conveying family property or providing for children from previous marriages (not child support)
+- Estate planning issues (such as conveying family property and providing for children from previous marriages, not including child support)

 - Retirement benefits